Hydrothermal vent microbial communities: Viruses and deep-sea hydrothermal vents

-A review of viral work at hydrothermal vents published in 2015 stated that vents harbour a significant proportion of lysogenic hosts and that a large proportion of viruses are temperate indicating that the vent environments may provide an advantage to the prophage.
+A review of viral work at hydrothermal vents published in 2015 stated that vents harbour a significant proportion of lysogenic hosts and that a large proportion of viruses are temperate, indicating that the vent environments may provide an advantage to the prophage.

-One study of virus-host interactions in diffuse-flow hydrothermal vent environments found that the high-incidence of lysogenic hosts and large populations of temperate viruses was unique in its magnitude and that these viruses are likely critical to the systems ecology of prokaryotes.
-The same study's genetic analysis found that 51% of the viral metagenome sequences were unknown (lacking homology to sequenced data), with high diversity across vent environments but lower diversity for specific vent sites which indicates high specificity for viral targets.
+One study of virus-host interactions in diffuse-flow hydrothermal vent environments found that the high incidence of lysogenic hosts and large populations of temperate viruses was unique in its magnitude and that these viruses are likely critical to the systems' ecology of prokaryotes.
+The same study's genetic analysis found that 51% of the viral metagenome sequences were unknown (lacking homology to sequenced data), with high diversity across vent environments but lower diversity for specific vent sites, which indicates high specificity for viral targets.

 A metagenomic analysis of deep-sea hydrothermal vent viromes showed that viral genes manipulated bacterial metabolism, participating in metabolic pathways as well as forming branched pathways in microbial metabolism which facilitated adaptation to the extreme environment.

 An example of this was associated with the sulfur-consuming bacterium SUP05.
 A study found that 15 of 18 viral genomes sequenced from samples of vent plumes contained genes closely related to an enzyme that the SUP05 chemolithoautotrophs use to extract energy from sulfur compounds.
 The authors concluded that such phage genes (auxiliary metabolic genes) that are able to enhance the sulfur oxidation metabolism in their hosts could provide selective advantages to viruses (continued infection and replication).
 The similarity in viral and SUP05 genes for the sulfur metabolism implies an exchange of genes in the past and could implicate the viruses as agents of evolution.

-Another metagenomic study found that viral genes had relatively high proportion of metabolism, vitamins and cofactor genes, indicating that viral genomes encode auxiliary metabolic genes.
+Another metagenomic study found that viral genes had relatively high proportions of metabolism, vitamins and cofactor genes, indicating that viral genomes encode auxiliary metabolic genes.
 Coupled with the observations of a high proportion of lysogenic viruses, this indicates that viruses are selected to be integrated pro-viruses rather than free floating viruses and that the auxiliary genes can be expressed to benefit both the host and the integrated virus.
-The viruses enhance fitness by boosting metabolism or offering greater metabolic flexibility to the hosts they’re within.
-The evidence suggests that deep-sea hydrothermal vent viral evolutionary strategies promote prolonged host integration, favoring a form of mutualism to classic parasitism.
+The viruses enhance fitness by boosting metabolism or offering greater metabolic flexibility to their hosts.
+The evidence suggests that deep-sea hydrothermal vent viral evolutionary strategies promote prolonged host integration, favoring a form of mutualism rather than classic parasitism.

-As hydrothermal vents outlets for sub-seafloor material, there is also likely a connection between vent viruses and those in the crust.
+As hydrothermal vents outlets sub-seafloor material, there is also likely a connection between vent viruses and those in the crust.

+Biogeochemical comparisons

+Different geographic regions exhibit variations in the structure and metabolism of microbial communities at hydrothermal vents.
+This is due to environmental factors such as temperature, plate tectonics, the geochemistry of hydrothermal vent fluid and the availability of nutrients that make them up, as well as vent type, and dispersal barriers.